CosmWasm/cosmwasm/contracts/ibc-reflect/README.md

 * How to set the return value from the execution properly?
 We return them async
 * How to handle errors properly?
+* How to send packets in the proper format.
+I guess we need an ibc-reflect-send contract on the origin chain?